Upcoming events

 The University of East Anglia (UEA) is hosting a programme of webinars for teachers as part of the Enhancing Teacher Agency with Technology project funded by the Economic and Social Research Council.
 It is brought to you by the School of Education and Lifelong Learning and School of Computing Sciences.

-This webinar is ideal for teachers, educators, researchers, curriculum designers, teacher educators and anyone interested in the intersection of computing education and pedagogy.
+This webinar series is ideal for teachers, educators, researchers, curriculum designers, teacher educators and anyone interested in the intersection of computing education and pedagogy.

 Webinars